Skip to main content

 • Develop training that offers transferable skill development and certifications

-• Develop training that mirrors real world industry opportunities.
+• Develop training that mirrors real world industry opportunities

 3. Model the structure of CI operations after industry best practices.

-• Create job descriptions for offender jobs
+• Create job descriptions for incarcerated individual jobs

 • Mirror job applications and interview processes